On Robust Hypothesis Testing with respect to the Hellinger Distance: Introduction

 In many practical settings, our hypotheses are merely our models for the observed data.
 However, the true distribution could be different from both hypotheses.
-Consider the following problem: Say we have the following hypotheses to model the number of applicants for a particular job.
+Consider the following problem: Say we have the following hypotheses to model the number of applicants for a particular job:

-where $\text{Pois}(\lambda)$ denotes the Poisson distribution with parameter $\lambda$.
+Here, $\text{Pois}(\lambda)$ denotes the Poisson distribution with parameter $\lambda$.
 Now, the actual distribution of the number of applicants could be some unknown complicated distribution.
 In such a case, we would like our test to output the hypothesis that is closer (with respect to some distance metric) to the true distribution.
 Thus, we can formulate the problem as follows.
-Let $p_1$ and $p_2$ be the two model distributions and $p$ be the true distribution.
+Let $p_0$ and $p_1$ be the two model distributions and $p$ be the true distribution (all defined on a common domain $\mathcal{X}$).
+Let $d(.,.)$ be a distance metric on the space of distributions on $\mathcal{X}$.
 After observing i.i.d. samples from $p$, we need to distinguish between

-If the distribution $p$ is arbitrarily close to being equidistant from $p_1$ and $p_2$, then it is impossible to output the closer distribution using finitely many samples.
+If the distribution $p$ is arbitrarily close to being equidistant from $p_0$ and $p_1$, then it is impossible to output the closer distribution using finitely many samples.
 Hence, we introduce a slack factor $\gamma > 1$ and reformulate the problem.

 If $p$ is not in $H_0$ or in $H_1$, then the test can make any decision.
 The error is defined to be the maximum of type-I and type-II errors.
-We call a test $\gamma$-robust if it uses finitely many samples and keeps the probability of error below some fixed constant $\delta<\frac{1}{2}$ for any choice of $p_1$, $p_2$, and $p$.
+We call a test $\gamma$-robust if it uses finitely many samples and keeps the probability of error below some fixed constant $\delta<\frac{1}{2}$ for any choice of $p_0$, $p_1$, and $p$.
 Let $\gamma^*$ be the smallest $\gamma$ for which a $\gamma$-robust test exists.
 We call $\gamma^*$ the optimal slack factor for the robust testing problem.
 Previous works have tried to characterize $\gamma^*$ for different distance measures $d(.,.)$.
 The $\ell_p$-norm of a function $f:\mathcal{X} \rightarrow \mathbb{R}$ is given by

-The total variation (TV) distance two distributions $p_1$ and $p_2$ over $\mathcal{X}$ is given by
+The total variation (TV) distance two distributions $p_0$ and $p_1$ over $\mathcal{X}$ is given by

 When the distance measure $d(.,.)$ is Total Variation (TV), it is known that $\gamma^* = 3$.
-The optimal test is the Scheff\'e estimator \cite[Theorem 6.1]{devroye2001combinatorial} which is given by
+The best test is based on the Scheff\'e estimator \cite[Theorem 6.1] {devroye2001combinatorial} which is given by